 Daniel’s New Friend (Daniel Tiger’s Neighborhood) is a story about Daniel Tiger making a new friend, regardless of their differences!

 My Friend Has Autism is a sweet book about two friends, one with autism and one not.
 But that doesn’t matter because they are friends!
 They enjoy talking about all sorts of fun things.
-This sweet book brings a fresh light to accepting each other, just as we are.
+This sweet book brings a fresh light to accepting each other just as we are.

 You’re All Kinds of Wonderful is a delightful book encouraging kids to embrace the things that make each one of them unique.

-We All Have Different Abilities (Celebrating Differences) is a sweet book on celebrating the many talents and abilities that each one of us has.
+We All Have Different Abilities (Celebrating Differences) is a sweet book celebrating the many talents and abilities that each one of us has.

 Just Because is an amusing and touching story that encompasses the issue of disability in a charming celebration of sibling friendship.